 Learn from Other Pet Grooming Accidents

-There have also been reports of unattended dogs being hanged by grooming loops when they accidentally fell from or attempted to jump off of grooming tables, dogs succumbing to heat exhaustion after being left under too-hot dryers, and dogs being attacked and severely injured or even killed by other dog customers.
+In the past, there have been horror stories related to this profession.
+In 2012, two customers that took their dogs to a Petco in Hawaii sued the store after their pets were allegedly injured.
+There have also been reports of unattended dogs being hanged by grooming loops when they accidentally fell from or attempted to jump off of grooming tables, dogs succumbing to heat exhaustion after being left under too-hot of dryers, and dogs being attacked and severely injured or even killed by other dog customers.

-Chuck Simons, the inventor of the Groomer's Helper pet grooming restraint, recounted an incident at an unnamed salon during which a dog jumped from a table when he saw his owner outside the salon, crashed through a plate glass window and caused a car accident, resulting in $1 million in total damages!
+Chuck Simons, the inventor of pet grooming restraint, the Groomer's Helper, recounted an incident at an unnamed salon during which a dog jumped from a table when he saw his owner outside the salon, crashed through a plate glass window and caused a car accident, resulting in $1 million in total damages.

 These may be extreme, rare examples of the kinds of accidents that can happen in pet grooming salons.
 But this illustrates how important it is for groomers to stay on their toes and be prepared for anything.

 Be careful when clipping or shaving pets that have extremely matted coats.
-As the mats may be very close to the skin surface, this presents a greater potential for cuts and nicks.
+As the mats may be very close to the skin surface which presents a greater potential for cuts and nicks.
 So, if possible, draw the mat away from the skin with a comb before clipping.
 If this is not possible, consider shaving the pet.

 What to Do in the Event of Injuries or Accidents